Knife Law

 3. in certain youth and educational institutions, and

-2. The statutory instrument referred to in the first sentence shall provide for an exception to the prohibition or restriction in cases where there is a legitimate interest in the carrying of the gun or knife.
+4. on certain public roads, paths or squares adjacent to the places or facilities referred to in points 2 and 3. - The statutory instrument referred to in the first sentence shall provide for an exception to the prohibition or restriction in cases where there is a legitimate interest in the carrying of the gun or knife.
 A legitimate interest exists in particular in the following cases:

 1. holders of a licence to carry weapons